What is a commercial invoice?

 Different items may be subject to different tax rates, and your invoice must reflect this.
 Be sure to outline tax rates charged per item for total clarity.
 By itemizing your invoice, you’ll be able to clearly show where certain items may be exempt or subject to different rates.

-In addition to the tax rates, you should also clearly show the total amount you charged due to each of these rates.
+Along with the tax rates, your invoice should clearly display the total tax amount charged for each rate.

 An outstanding invoice does more than simply provide the necessary record of a transaction; it also represents an essential touchpoint with your customers.